tidyverse/tidyr/cran-comments.md

 ## revdepcheck results

-We checked 311 reverse dependencies (285 from CRAN + 26 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 364 reverse dependencies (338 from CRAN + 26 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 1 new problems
+ * We saw 4 new problems
- * We failed to check 9 packages
+ * We failed to check 5 packages

 Issues with CRAN packages are summarised below.

+All maintainers were notified on Jan 7, and again today.

 ### New problems
 (This reports the first line of each new failure)

+* GetTDData
+  checking examples ...
+ERROR
+  checking re-building of vignette outputs ...
+WARNING

+  This is due to a tidyr API change: author was notified 3 weeks ago.

+* jpmesh
+  checking installed package size ...
+NOTE

+  It seems unlikely that this is related to tidyr, but I'm not sure why the installed size of the R directory would (a) be so large or (b) change.

+* survtmle
+  checking examples ...
+ERROR
+  checking re-building of vignette outputs ...
+WARNING

+  Same problem as GetTDData

-* REDCapR
+* syuzhet
-  checking tests ...
+  checking installed package size ...
+NOTE

-  This doesn't appear to be related to tidyr changes
+  Same problem as jpmesh

 ### Failed to check

 * anomalyDetection (failed to install)
-* diceR            (failed to install)
+* dynfrail         (failed to install)
-* hansard          (check timed out)
-* HTSSIP           (check timed out)
 * pmc              (check timed out)
-* pointblank       (failed to install)
-* qdap             (failed to install)
-* rtable           (failed to install)
+* visdat           (NA)
 * wand             (failed to install)